 My kids are constantly getting cheap little toys from school, church and birthday parties.
 The sustainability side of me hates the thought of adding something to the landfill that saw mere seconds of play.
 But keeping broken toys in my house just to save them from the landfill means I’m treating my home like a landfill.

 Go find those toys that are broken with no hope of repair.
 Throw them out.
-They waste space and are often a safety hazard.
+They waste space and are often a safety hazard.👉 Overwhelmed by a messy house and don’t know where to start?
+Grab this free decluttering checklist and learn the one thing that’s keeping you from decluttering your home.

 #2: Are Any Toys Missing Pieces?